waiwera/waiwera/doc/user/run.rst

 The easiest way to run Waiwera via Docker (see :ref:`using_docker`) is by using the Python script `waiwera-dkr.py <https://raw.githubusercontent.com/waiwera/waiwera/master/waiwera-dkr.py>`_, which is part of the Waiwera source code repository.
 You will need `Python <https://www.python.org/>`_ (as well as `Docker <https://www.docker.com/>`_) installed on your machine to be able to run it.

 Download the ``waiwera-dkr.py`` script to your machine, from the link above.
-If you want to be able to use it from any directory, you can add its location to your ``PATH`` environment variable (or save it to a directory that is already in your ``PATH``).
+(If you have already cloned or downloaded the Waiwera source code repository, for example to do a :ref:`native_linux_build`, then you can alternatively copy it from the root directory of the source.)

 What the ``waiwera-dkr.py`` script does
 ---------------------------------------